mayanksuman/dotfile/README.md

 # MS dotfile - My configuration

-Version 2!
-Inspired by mutewinter, spf13, nicknishi dotfile.
+Version 2.1!
+Dotfile managed by GNU stow using an Install script.
+It is being migrated to GNU stow.
+Install script is complete, uninstall script need some love and time.

 ## Installation
-Only tested on Debian based systems.
+Only tested on Debian/Ubuntu based systems.

 1. `git clone http://github.com/mayanksuman/dotfile.git ~/.dotfile` && cd ~/.dotfile
 1. `./install.sh`.